nagydani/seedling/seed/README.md

 ### String Literals

-String literals start with the word `"`.
+String literals start with the word `"` (pronounced *"quote"*).
 Unlike most programming languages, there is a mandatory whitespace after `"`, which is not part of the string literal.
-String literals consist of printable characters and whitespace and are terminated by a double quote (`"`) character.
+String literals consist of printable characters and whitespace and are terminated by a double quote (`"`, pronounced *"unquote"*) character.
 Double quotes inside string literals are denoted by `\"` and backlashes by `\\`.

 String literals must not contain line breaks.
 Thus, their maximal length is constrained by the line length.